Developer guide

 Note

-When updating the plugin package to a new version, remember to update the version number both in setup.json and aiida_kkr/__init__.py.
+When updating the plugin package to a new version, remember to update the version number both in pyproject.toml and aiida_kkr/__init__.py.